tomjoht/tomjoht.github.io/pages/general/advertising.md

 <img style="float:right; padding-left:15px;" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/comics/yourcomichere.png" alt="advertising on I'd Rather Be Writing"/>

 I mainly help increase visibility of your product primarily through **ad impressions**.
 An impression occurs when someone loads a page where your ad is visible.
-In 2019, idratherbewriting.com had 1,974,524 page views, or about 5,409 page views a day (225 an hour).
-More specifically, users created 1,207,264 sessions, with 1.64 pages per session and an average of 1:41 minutes per session.
+In 2020, idratherbewriting.com had 1,814,770 page views, or about 4,971 page views a day (207 page views an hour).
+More specifically, users created 1,195,729 sessions, with 1.52 pages per session and an average of 1:25 minutes per session.

 {{site.data.alerts.note}} For details about how many page views, sessions, and other analytics information, see the <a href="/analytics">2019 site traffic and analytics</a>.{{site.data.alerts.end}}